 No. This information is confidential and will not become part of your academic transcript.
-We maintain internal records to keep track of the services you use so that we can one day analyze what services are most effective for students.
+We maintain internal records to keep track of the services you use, so that we can analyze what services are most effective for students.

 Receiving an Early Alert letter does not necessarily mean that you are failing.
 Get clarification from your instructor and find out where you stand.
 Can you make up assignments?
 Would it help you to receive tutoring?
 Are you in a course that is too difficult or easy?

-- Speak to your instructor and let him/her know of your concerns.
+- Speak to your instructor and let them know of your concerns.

 - Seek tutoring services as necessary.

 - Make a counseling appointment if you think that you are enrolled in the wrong class.